SeaGL/seagl.github.io/_archive-sessions/2015/project-hosting-3-0.md

     Lead Systems Administration and Architect since 2007.
 ---

 Over the past ten to fifteen years, the landscape of FOSS project hosting has evolved quite a bit.
 Starting with just simple file hosting, to dedicated server hosting and now onto platforms fully featured platforms have changed how FOSS is hosted.
-Over the past tweleve years the OSU Open Source Lab (OSUOSL) hosting has even shifted towards more cloud-like solutions.
+Over the past twelve years the OSU Open Source Lab (OSUOSL) hosting has even shifted towards more cloud-like solutions.
 But even with these advances, the needs of many FOSS projects still aren’t being met by all of these services.

 This session will cover a brief history of FOSS project hosting, explain what advances have been made in the past few years, cover what I feel projects are needing that isn’t available and finally discuss what I think FOSS project hosting should look like in the coming years.
 I also encourage this session to be an open ended discussion with attendees to get a feel for what they feel is needed.